yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 First things first, support for GLSL in `Super Mario Sunshine` is needed, not everyone can run Vulkan.
 This is achieved by adding {{< gh-hovercard "8133" "support for indirect addressing" >}} in OpenGL.

-This change doesn’t include support for GLASM at the moment, devs aren't too fond of having to deal with assembly shaders code.
+This change doesn’t include support for GLASM at the moment, since developers aren't too fond of having to deal with Nvidia assembly shader code.
-Anyone would get angry if you get told to fix an issue in a car engine, and the only given tools for the job are a rock and a stick.
+Imagine being asked to fix an issue in a car engine, and the only given tools for the job are a rock and a stick.

-That was half the battle, proper OpenGL support requires solving one of the oldest limitations we had with the ageing API, Z scale flipping.
+However, that was only half the battle.
+Proper OpenGL support for `Super Mario Sunshine` and `Super Mario Galaxy` required solving an old limitation we had with the aging API: broken Z scale inversion.

-Most Switch games use NVN, the proprietary Nvidia API exclusive to the console.
+Most Switch games use either OpenGL, the popular free graphics API, or NVN, the proprietary Nvidia API exclusive to the console.
-It could be argued that NVN is much closer to OpenGL than Vulkan in how it operates.
+Arguably, NVN is much closer to OpenGL than Vulkan in how it operates.

 Now, the Tegra X1 GPU on the Switch is flexible enough to allow the coordinate system to be changed at the discretion of the game developer, so while most games will behave closer to what OpenGL expects, with the Z-axis facing away from the camera, `Hagi` and `Hovercraft` emulated games (which are native Vulkan games, something rare on the Switch)  will go for the Vulkan approach, with the Z-axis facing into the camera.